Pradeesh-K/Python-Grasshopper/README.md

 **Note: Each of the above folders has images of the final visual output**

-**Three-Part Script Breakdown**
+**Assignment Breakdown**
-This repository is organized into three distinct parts, each contributing to the development of comprehensive knowledge and the creation of intricate patterns and functional scripts:
+This repository contains three assignments, each contributing to the development of comprehensive knowledge and the creation of intricate patterns and functional scripts:

 #### Part 1: Python Basics in Visual Programming
 Acquire foundational knowledge in Python, particularly focusing on its application within visual programming.